 Our site utilizes Affiliate Links.
 If you use them to make a purchase, we may earn a commission.
 For more information, read our Disclosure Policy.

 Each Hanoi street is a fascinating scene of motorcycles, shops and local cuisine.
-There is also seldom a moment of quiet here.
+There is also seldom a moment of silence here.
 The intense sound is perpetual, mimicking the relentless motion of the city itself.

 About Our Hanoi Free Walking Tours

 Hanoi is an old city and history has left its mark.
-From ancient temples and French colonial architecture to war memorials and the shop-lined streets of the Old Quarter, our Hanoi tours explore them all.
+From ancient temples and colonial architecture to war memorials and the shop-lined streets of the Old Quarter, our Hanoi tours explore them all.

 These Self-Guided Hanoi Walking Tours are designed to introduce you to different sections of the city.
 Rather than trying to tackle them all at once in the often staggering heat, we created 5 separate walks.

 That said, each Hanoi walking tour can be easily connected to the next.
-In fact, ambitious travelers could combine all 5 into a full-day!
+In fact, ambitious travelers could combine all 5 into a full-day.

 Our 5 Hanoi sightseeing tours each focus on a different area and include the top places to visit in each.